libbitcoin/libbitcoin-system/README.md

 > Tip: The `build_all.bat` script builds *all* valid configurations for *all* compilers.
 The build time can be significantly reduced by disabling all but the desired configuration in `build_base.bat` and `build_all.bat`.

 The libbitcoin dynamic (DLL) build configurations do not compile, as the exports have not yet been fully implemented.
-These are currently disabled in the build scripts but you will encounter numerous errors if you build then manually.
+These are currently disabled in the build scripts but you will encounter numerous errors if you build them manually.

 #### Optional: Building External Dependencies